Stand to Reason Speaker

 “Alan was excellent - he made complicated issues very manageable for high schoolers.”

-Download this flyer for your upcoming event with Brett by clicking on the text link below.
+Download this flyer for your upcoming event with Alan by clicking on the text link below.

 If you would like to have Alan speak at your event, here is a list of topics he is prepared to cover.
-To find out how to schedule Alan, contact Dawnielle at email@example.com.
+To find out how to schedule Alan, contact Darcy at firstname.lastname@example.org.

 Closer Look at Islam